Chancoin-core/CHANCOIN/contrib/README.md

 Notes on getting Gitian builds up and running using KVM.

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Litecoin Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Chancoin Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.